-Hagoromo Japanese White Pine is a dwarf conifer which is primarily valued in the landscape or garden for its ornamental globe-shaped form.
+Blue Wave Japanese White Pine is a dwarf conifer which is primarily valued in the landscape or garden for its ornamental upright and spreading habit of growth.
 It has attractive bluish-green evergreen foliage.
-The twisted needles are highly ornamental and remain bluish-green throughout the winter.
+The needles are highly ornamental and remain bluish-green throughout the winter.